EwenBurban/SeqRepeatPuller/README.md

 ## Usage

+/!\ WARNING : always use absolute pathways and so avoid relatives path in your config.yaml files

 ### Generate a position file (optional)
 To generate a position file, provide the following files:
 - `TE_refseq`: Sequence of the repeated element.